NadalBQ/inventory_management_app/static/images/ReadMe.md

-All the images used in the web page
+All the images used in the web page, the skin of this app